 References in this Management's Discussion and Analysis to "Adjusted EBITDA" are to earnings (including the equity losses of the VFH joint venture) before interest, taxes, depreciation, and amortization ("EBITDA"), as further adjusted to exclude foreign currency exchange gains and losses on translation of long-term debt, share-based compensation, gains and losses on asset sales and the other adjustments set forth in the table below.
 In addition, we present below "Adjusted EBITDA excluding JV's", as set forth in the table below, and "Adjusted EBITDA - Constant Currency", which excludes the effect of foreign currency rate fluctuations.
 See "-Constant Currency" below.
 Adjusted EBITDA, Adjusted EBITDA excluding JV's and Adjusted EBITDA - Constant Currency are measures of operating performance that are not recognized under GAAP and do not have a standardized meaning prescribed by GAAP.
 Therefore, these non-GAAP measures may not be comparable to similar measures presented by other issuers.
 Investors are cautioned that our non-GAAP measures should not be construed as an alternative to net income or loss determined in accordance with GAAP as an indicator of our performance.
-Our non-GAAP measures are used as additional measures to evaluate the operating and financial performance of our segments.
-Management believes that our non-GAAP measures are important measures in evaluating the historical performance of the Company because it excludes non-recurring and other items that do not reflect our business performance.
+Our non-GAAP measures are used as additional measures to evaluate the operating and financial performance of the Company because it excludes non-recurring and other items that do not reflect our business performance.